CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Factors That Move a CFO Above or Below the Range

 Company size provides the foundation, but several other factors push individual packages well above or below typical ranges.
+Candidate experience and extensive experience can significantly impact CFO compensation, as those with a proven track record and deep industry knowledge often command higher salaries.
 Understanding what drives these variations helps you assess whether a specific offer makes sense.

 1. Industry Complexity